stratum-mining/stratum/roles/translator/README.md

 ## Setup
 ### Configuration File
-The `proxy-config-example.toml` is a configuration example which can be modified by the party that is running the Translator Proxy (most typically the mining farm/miner hobbyist) to address the most preferred customization.
+The `proxy-config-example.toml` is a configuration example which can be copy/paste into `/conf` directory by the party that is running the Translator Proxy (most typically the mining farm/miner hobbyist) to address the most preferred customization.

 The configuration file contains the following information: